betterwithdata/dnikit/docs/general/installation.rst

     .. code-block:: shell

        pip install -U pip wheel
-       pip install "dnikit[complete]"
+       pip install "deepview[complete]"

-    The preceding command will install the main DNIKit package, TensorFlow2 and PyTorch compatibility, and requirements to run the notebook examples.
+    The preceding command will install the main DeepView package, TensorFlow2 and PyTorch compatibility, and requirements to run the notebook examples.

     **Note:** For dev installation or to install from a specific branch, refer to the